xq773939719/Adobe-Downloader/readme-en.md

 4. When installing via Adobe Downloader and encountering permission issues, provide terminal commands to allow users to install by themselves
 5. Adjusted the UI display of existing files
+6. Fixed the issue where the number of downloaded packages and total packages was not updated during task download
 ```

 ### Language friendly